3 Ways Organic Gardening Can Improve Your Health

 Most people prefer their foods free of pesticides and toxic chemicals, which have been increasingly linked to serious health problems, especially in children.
 Their developing bodies are so much more vulnerable to chemical exposures than those of adults.
 In a perfect world our government would be safely monitoring our food supply and the containers it comes in, but that doesn’t happen.
 If you want to avoid pesticides and improve your health you need to take action!
 Why not plant a garden of your own?

 Organic gardening is a method that uses our understanding of nature as a guide for gardening and living, and caring for plants in our yards and gardens without using synthetic chemical pesticides or synthetic fertilizers.

-You can use natural techniques and alternatives to toxic chemical pesticides.
+You can use diy natural techniques and alternatives for pest control:

 - Natural Weed Control Includes — Hand pulling weeds or hoeing weeds are effective physical ways to control weeds.
 Using weed barriers such as organic mulch, or weed barrier fabrics which you can purchase from your local garden center or nursery.